ChinmayPimpalkhare/CS224W_GraphML_Project_ARC/docs/GRAPHFLIX_HGT_SCORING.md

 ---

-## 2. Step 1 – Precompute metadata & half‑life profiles
+## 2. Step 1 – Precompute metadata and half‑life profiles

 This step builds: